Mental health problems at work are not being discussed enough.

 Alcohol might offer a reprieve, but it will only leave you feeling worse when the effect wears off.
 That is often the gateway to consuming larger amounts of the substance, leading to abuse.

 At the end of the day, the problem remains.
 Unfortunately, there is now a new problem – alcoholism – to deal with, and it’s never pretty.

-Working for too long on end can harm your mental health, even if you love your job.
+Working for too long can harm your mental health, even if you love your job.

 Sometimes, it makes sense to take time for yourself and step back from your office environment.
 A short break of this kind is often the right refresher to get you in the right mood again, rearing to go.

 If there is a job situation nagging at you, it is time to take it to the relevant quarters.